AccelByte/accelbyte-typescript-sdk/README.md

 # AccelByte Web SDK

-### Note:
+## Note

-### The Web SDK and associated SDK Widgets are currently undergoing Alpha testing.
+The Web SDK and associated SDK Widgets are currently undergoing Alpha testing.
 If you would like to participate in the Alpha test, we encourage you to reach out to your assigned DPM resource before making use of these solutions.

 AccelByte Web SDK is a JavaScript library enabling building web application using AccelByte API services.
 The library is platform-agnostic and can be consumed in a browser or in a server environment.